tweag/guides/style/Haskell.md

 ### Indentation

 Tabs are illegal.
 Use spaces for indenting.
-Indent your code blocks with *4 spaces*.
+Use *2 spaces* for each indentation level.
+The only exception is for code blocks inside a definition, which should be indented with *4 spaces*.
 Indent the `where` keyword two spaces to set it apart from the rest of the code and indent the definitions in a `where` clause 2 spaces.
 Guards are usually indented 2 spaces.
 Some examples:

     sayHello :: IO ()
     sayHello = do